Neagu-Robert/Masaj-By-Melinda/README.md

   - Each service/treatment includes name, benefits, duration, price, and images for device therapies.

 ### 2. Booking System
 - **Overview:** Users can book sessions by selecting a preferred service, date, and time.
+The system supports both registered users and guests.
-- **Purpose:** Streamlines appointment scheduling, eliminating the need for calls or manual logging.
+- **Purpose:** Streamlines appointment scheduling with real-time availability checks to prevent double-booking.
 - **Implementation:**
   - Multi-step form (contact info, service selection, date & time, booking summary)
-  - Real-time availability: Selectable slots reflect current bookings to prevent double-booking.
+  - Real-time availability checks.
+  - **Recurring Bookings:** Users and admins can set up weekly or biweekly appointments.

+### 3. User Authentication & Profile Management
+- **Overview:** Users can create an account, log in, reset their password, and manage their profile.
+Guest access is also supported.
+- **Purpose:** Provides a personalized experience, allowing users to view booking history and manage their information.
+- **Implementation:**
-  - Confirmation toast and redirect after booking.
+  - Secure user registration and login.
+  - OTP-based phone number verification.
+  - Profile dashboard to edit personal details, change password, and manage notification preferences.
+  - Calendar view of past and upcoming bookings.

+### 4. Advanced Admin Dashboard
+- **Overview:** A secure, role-protected area for business management.
+- **Purpose:** To give the site administrator full control over bookings, user management, and business insights.
+- **Implementation:**
+  - **Bookings & Availabilities:** Full CRUD control over appointments and work hours.
+  - **User Management:** View, ban, unban, and delete customer accounts.
+  - **Analytics:** Visual charts displaying booking trends, popular services, and peak hours.
+  - **Audit Logs:** Tracks all significant admin actions for accountability.

+### 5. Notification System
+- **Overview:** Automated email and SMS notifications for important events.
+- **Purpose:** Keeps users and admins informed about booking statuses and account changes.
+- **Implementation:**
+  - Emails for booking confirmations, updates, cancellations, and reminders.
+  - Users can customize their email notification preferences in their profile.

-### 3. Responsive Navigation and Layout
+### 6. Responsive Navigation and Layout
 - **Overview:** Navbar adapts for desktop (inline links) and mobile (hamburger menu) with smooth scrolling.
 - **Purpose:** Ensure easy access and smooth user journey on all devices.
-- **Implementation:**
-  - Uses Tailwind for adaptive layout and spacing
-  - All interactive elements sized for touch on mobile

-### 4. Contact & Information
-- **Overview:** A dedicated contact section offers details for reaching out with questions or special requests.
-- **Purpose:** Encourages communication and supports users who prefer direct contact.

-### 5. Modern Visual Design
-- **Overview:** Images, gradients, and blur effects provide a relaxing and professional feel.
-- **Purpose:** Promote trust and showcase professionalism.

 ---

 ## Supabase Integration

-- **Database:** Uses Supabase (PostgreSQL) to store bookings
+- **Database:** Uses Supabase (PostgreSQL) to store bookings, user profiles, availabilities, and application data.
-- **Booking Availability:** Queries the database to disable already-booked slots in real time
-- **Insertions:** When booking, user data is inserted with validation to ensure no time collisions
+- **Authentication:** Manages user sign-ups, logins, and row-level security to protect data.
+- **Edge Functions:** Serverless functions handle backend logic for:
+  - Sending OTPs for phone verification.
+  - Creating and managing recurring bookings.
+  - Securely deleting user data.
+  - Sending notifications.
-- **Security:** All client connections use Supabase's anon key; currently bookings are public, but can be protected with authentication if needed.
+- **Security:** All client connections use Supabase's anon key, with Row Level Security policies protecting user and admin data.

 ---